-How Much Does it Cost to Supercharge?
+How Much Does It Cost to Supercharge?

-The Tesla Supercharger network is the pinnacle when it comes to charging experiences.
+Tesla’s Supercharger network is the pinnacle when it comes to charging experiences.

 Their charging stalls are slick, widely available, and cost-effective.

-The price depends on a few different factors, including location, time, price of electricity, and the speed at which you want to charge.
+The price depends on a few factors, including location, time, price of electricity, and the speed at which you want to charge.

-When you compare current gas prices, Tesla owners are coming out ahead no matter how you slice it, even in locations with higher than average electricity costs.
+When you compare current gas prices, Tesla owners are coming out ahead no matter how you slice it, even in locations with higher-than-average electricity costs.

 But how do you ensure you come out ahead on time spent at the plug too?

-Start The Preconditioning
+1. Start the Preconditioning